siamakn/test_deploy_onboarding/README.md

 Each module provides hands-on exercises and guides to help you understand and effectively utilize NOMAD's features in your research workflow.

-??? info "Note: Repository Under Continuous Development"
-    This repository is currently under development.
+Please note: This repository is currently under continuous development.
 The contents are subject to updates and improvements.
 Please check back regularly for the latest materials and features.